Ohio mapmakers scramble to avoid facing state's high court

-COLUMBUS, Ohio (AP) — Republicans on Ohio’s political mapmaking panel scrambled Thursday to put forth legislative maps that can pass constitutional muster, as they sought to avoid a summons to appear before the Ohio Supreme Court under threat of contempt.
+COLUMBUS, Ohio (AP) — Republicans on Ohio’s political mapmaking panel voted Thursday to approve legislative maps they hope can pass constitutional muster, as they scramble to avoid a summons to appear before the Ohio Supreme Court under threat of contempt.

 Commissioners called before the high court earlier in the day include Republican Gov. Mike DeWine, whose son, Justice Pat DeWine, recused himself from the proceeding.
 The panel also includes Ohio's secretary of state, auditor, House speaker and minority leader, Senate president and additional senator.

-It wasn’t immediately known if the court would still summon the commissioners to the in-person hearing if the latest maps win bipartisan approval.
-That hearing is currently set for Tuesday.
+It wasn’t immediately known if the court would still summon the commissioners to the in-person hearing, currently set for Tuesday.

 The faceoff would be the most dramatic turn to date between the stalemated Ohio Redistricting Commission and the divided court, which has repeatedly invalidated by 4-3 votes gerrymandered maps being sent to it from up the block at the Ohio Statehouse.